ISOWEEKNUM

 Notes 🔗

-1. The ISOWEEKNUM function follows the ISO 8601 standard for determining week numbers, where the week containing January 4th is considered the first week of the year.
-Be mindful of this standard when working with week numbers in Excel.2.
-Ensure that the date input for the ISOWEEKNUM function is in a valid Excel date format or refers to a cell containing a valid date value for accurate results.
+1. The ISOWEEKNUM function follows the ISO 8601 standard, where the week containing January 4th is the first week of the year.
+Keep this in mind when using week numbers.2.
+Make sure the date input for the ISOWEEKNUM function is in a valid Excel date format or refer to a cell with a valid date for accurate results.

 Questions 🔗